 - 3.3.1 Public domain: Published in any public forum without constraints (either enforced by law, or discretionary). - 3.3.2 Code of Ethics: A Code of Ethics is similar to an agreement on the standards for behaviour, which should be applied in the workplace.
-It sets the standard of behaviour within the organisation, and guides employees in making ethical decisions. - 3.3.3 Director(s): Director means a member of the board of Eskom Holdings SOC Limited, or a board of its subsidiary, or an alternate director of such board and includes a person occupying the position of a director or alternate director, by whatever name designated, or a prescribed officer; or a person who is a member of
+It sets the standard of behaviour within the organisation, and guides employees in making ethical decisions. - 3.3.3 Director(s): Director means a member of the board of Eskom Holdings SOC Limited, or a board of its subsidiary, or an alternate director of such board and includes a person occupying the position of a director or alternate director, by whatever name designated, or a prescribed officer; or a person who is a member of a committee of the board or of the audit committee, irrespective of whether or not the person is also a member of such board.

-When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in 'ine with the authorised version on the system.
+When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in line with the authorised version on the system.

-No part of this document may be reproduced without the expressed consent of the copyright holder, Eskom Heldings SOC Limited, Rog No 2002/015527/96.
+No part of this document may be reproduced without the expressed consent of the copyright holder, Eskom Holdings SOC Limited, Reg No 2002/015527/96.